PateShin/tp/docs/DeveloperGuide.md

 </div>

-### Launch and shutdown
+### Launch and shutdown <a name="launch-shutdown"></a>

 1. Initial launch
    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+   3. If unable to open the application by double-clicking, open terminal and navigate into the target file and type `java -jar payback.jar` to launch the application.
+2. Shutdown the program
+   1. Type `/exit` in the command panel and press `Enter`
+   2. The program will be closed automatically

-### Deleting a person
+### Deleting a person <a name="deleting"></a>

 1. Deleting a person while all persons are being shown